anuradhawick/seq2covvec/README.md

 # seq2covvec: Coverage vector generation for binning long reads metagenomic datasets

+## 🛑 a newer, faster and a complete tool is on the way - [https://github.com/anuradhawick/kmertools](https://github.com/anuradhawick/kmertools)

 Coverage vector computation algorithm presented in [MetaBCC-LR](https://doi.org/10.1093/bioinformatics/btaa441).
 Computations are much faster now due to several improvements we have done.
 More flexibility for vectors are also included.